 Stocks that pay dividends can provide a great opportunity to increase the income diversification of an investment portfolio.
 If you are looking for dividend-yielding stocks to add to your trading or investment portfolio, this article covers the best-yielding dividend stocks available in 2020 from some of the UK’s largest companies.

-Read on to find out which stocks offer the highest dividend rates in the FTSE 100 as of 15th January 2020 (excluding special dividends).
+Read on to find out which stocks offer some of the highest dividend rates in the FTSE 100 as of August 2020 (excluding special dividends).

 Evraz (EVR) is a vertically integrated steel manufacturing and mining company.
 The company has headquarters in London and the majority owner is Roman Abramovich, a billionaire who is famous for owning the premier league football club Chelsea F.C.